vinceskahan/junk/README.md

 ### (6) test that the passwordless keypair works without needing to specify the key name

-A  successful test does not prompt for a password
+A successful test does not prompt for a password.

 ```
 [vince@mini ~]$ ssh pi4jr